Starting fresh from a quick cut & paste from this fall's notepad-

 1 |

-The common explanation is that new natural processes begin when an organizational short-cut for moving energy multiplies as finds more opportunities for it develop more and more easily.
+The common explanation is that new natural systems begin when an organizational short-cut for moving energy multiplies as finds more opportunities for it develop more and more easily.
 Then as the larger opportunities end in successively smaller ones it either come to an end or stabilizes as an individual .
-Using phrases like ‘short-cut’, ‘finds’, ‘opportunity’, ‘easily’, ‘individual’ are words meant to suggest an aspect of ‘animism’ for independent systems that is open to interpretation is any case, and is mostly an easy way of referring to kinds of change that develop independently in relation to local circumstances.
-The idea is that this provides a way to ask questions about organizational change that can be seen as originating from growth and ending in decay, relatively simple but mysterious things ‘a gust of wind’ or ‘fire’ as well as complex things such as economies and organisms.
+It seems to take developing a new systematic process to begin or to end a flow of energy.
+To develop a process needs a 'seed' of events at a smaller scale, and to multiply.
+It's part of the local animation of inanimate events and processes.
+Phrases referring to systems taking a ‘short-cut’, or 'exploring' or ‘finding' 'opportunity’, or being an ‘individual’ are words meant to be defined by the natural phenomena which display an intelligent design, without a designer.
+They're the easiest way to refer to kinds of change that develop independently in relation to local circumstances, needing to be clarified as not referring to our own imaginary explanations.
+This provides a way to ask questions about organizational change that can be seen as originating from growth and ending in decay, the things of life that are relatively simple but mysterious, a 'gust' of wind or the ‘flicker’ of a flame, as well as complex things such as economies and organisms.
 Some parts of change are controlled and predetermined by others.
 This is about the uncontrolled change,. usually involving diverse and widely distributed behavior, starting as little ‘short-cuts’ that grow and develop as a whole. |

 12/07/07 |